L-Gregory/PIB_analyzer/README.md

 git clone https://github.com/L-gregory/PIB_analyzer.git
 ```

+If the script has run successfully, a new folder titled "PIB_analyzer" should be located in the desired directory

 ### Running the App
-To run the app, open the app.R file in RStudio and click the **"Run App"** button in the top right corner of the script editor window.
+Open the folder and open the ShinyApp.R file in RStudio.
+Click the **"Run App"** button in the top right corner of the script editor window.
 This will launch the app in a new window.

 ## Using the App
 ### Upload Data Tab